yashward001/DLWeek/README.md

 3. Commit your changes (`git commit -m "Added new feature"`).
 4. Push to your fork and submit a PR (`git push origin feature-branch`).

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For any issues, feel free to open an issue on GitHub or contact us at `support@straddleai.com`.